-It can be quite a challenge for your vet to determine the allergen that is causing the problem.
+It can be quite challenging for your veterinarian to determine the allergen that is causing the problem.
+Some allergies are lifelong, just like allergies in people can be life-long.

-Think to look often to your cat's fur and behavior... cats are experts at covering up health problems!
-Any change in your cat's general behavior, like over-grooming, may be the first indicator of allergy.
-Some species require regular brushing, especially long-haired cats.
+Cats are experts at covering up health problems!
+Any change in your cat's general behavior, like over-grooming or hair loss, may be the first indicator of an allergy.
+Regular brushing, especially with long-haired cats, can help you spot problems early.